NeroGizmoUwU/3B3T-Archive/January-Febuary-4th-Era/index.md

 # Why Are They Important

 RaspberryRBX:
-He Built A Store Called RBXStore And Be Kind To New Players And Gave Them Free Stuff.
+He Built A Store Called RBXStore And Was Kind To New Players And Gave Them Free Stuff.

 BlockDude:
 Co Creater Of The BlockDude Stash And A Active Player He Stocked RBXStore